To every plant there is a season

 Also, as you plan and implement a garden that provides both beauty and wildlife sustenance throughout the year, don’t forget wonderful local resources like the NC Botanical Garden in Chapel Hill.
 Just wandering through the Botanical Garden in each of the four seasons gives you ideas for what is blooming in each season and what plants are providing seeds and berries.
 I’ve added a number of plants to my yard after seeing them in spring or fall at the Botanical Garden.
 They always have native plants for sale and also have annual fall and spring plant sales.
-Other local garden centers that sell native plant are listed on the NC Audubon website.
+See all of our recommended garden centers for other sources of native plants.

 “To every thing there is a season,” and so it is with plants in your garden.
 I hope that you will enjoy the challenge of creating a bird and pollinator friendly habitat for ALL seasons.

 “The seasons are what a symphony ought to be: four perfect movements in harmony with each other.” ~Arthur Rubinstein« Back to All Press